 To overcome the steep grades and numerous curves on the Siskiyou Line, the SP built the Natron Cut-off.
 This line was also started at both ends and built toward the middle.
 Originally the line east from Eugene was to connect with the Union Pacific near Nampa, Idaho.
 However, breakup of the Harriman empire stopped construction at Oakridge in 1912.
 The California portion had reached Klamath Falls in 1909 and stopped at Kirk in 1912.
 Work resumed in September 1923 and was completed in August 1926.
 This route was 25 miles shorter than the Siskiyou Line and reduced the maximum grade from 3.3% to 2.2%.

 CTC was installed in stages.
-The first was between Redding and Delta 30.1 miles in March 1942.
+CTC was completed between Redding and Delta 30.1 miles in March 1942.
 The CTC was extended Dunsmuir in June 1942, and to Black Butte in November 1942.
 In 1958, it installed US&S interlocking at Texum to control one switch to the Modoc Branch and three signals.
 Later CTC was added between Black Butte and Klamath Falls in 1966.
 The entire route from Portland to Roseville via Klamath Falls now has CTC.
 SP installed one of the first microwave systems between Dunsmuir and Black Butte in 1956.

 All pictures in this series are on disks 19 and 20.
 You can purchase a disk and printout any of the pictures for your own use to dress up your train room or add color to a house that just cries out for more train pictures.